Loco00003/locoweb/content/machines/hackmyvm/Easy machines/Helium - hackmyvm/index.md

 ![](imagenes/Pasted%20image%2020240123202630.png)

-And we got root, lets get the flag, and finish this machine:
+And we got root, lets get the flag and finish this machine:

 ![](imagenes/Pasted%20image%2020240123202738.png)